forest1988/PythonSQLsample/README.md

 # PythonSQLsample
-How to use MySQL from Python3, using PyMySQL
+How to use MySQL from Python3, using mysql connector